gradle/native-samples/README.md

 BUILD SUCCESSFUL in 1s

-> ./app/build/install/main/debug/app
+> ./app/build/install/main/debug/App
 Hello, World!
 ```

 ## Application with library dependencies in a composite build (composite-build)

-This build shows that several otherwise independent Swift/C++ libraries can be built together with Gradle.
+This build shows that several otherwise independent Swift or C++ libraries can be built together with Gradle.
 The
 dependencies are added transitively from the dependencies between modules
 and the builds taking part in the composite build.